Rinkuwu/SlimeVR-DIY-Docs/src/Firmware/FirmwareFeatures/mbe.md

 ---

 Motion Bias Estimation is an experimental method of reducing drift.
-In simple terms, it uses the acceleration to measure gyroscope drift, and then compensates for that without the need to put the tracker down.
+In simple terms, it uses the acceleration to measure gyroscope bias, and then compensates for that without the need to put the tracker down.

 # Shrimping